Genrikh Graftio: GOELRO

-Between 1918 and 1920 Graftio was the first deputy of the chief construction engineer of the Volkhov Hydroelectric Station, the first hydroelectric station to be built according to the plan.
-In February 1920, Graftio was included into the committee charged to draft the GOELRO plan, the program to provide sufficient electric power needed for future industrialization of Soviet Russia and, eventually, the Soviet Union.
-In the committee, he was responsible for the sections dealing with transportation and with the electrification of the Caucasus areas.
-The plan was drafted in December 1920.
+Later construction work

 Since early 1921, he was the chief construction engineer until the construction was completed in 1927.
 On 21 March 1921 he was arrested on the charges of counterrevolutionary activity, but was freed after several months due to intervention of Gleb Krzhizhanovsky, who needed Graftio to continue working on the construction.
 After 1927, he was the chief engineer of the construction of the Svir Hydroelectric Station, opened in 1933.
 Between 1938 and 1945 Graftio was the Chief Inspector of the Ministry of Energy, tasked with the power plant construction.
 In particular, he was responsible for the program of the restoration of the stations destroyed during World War II.
 He died in 1949 in Leningrad.

 Besides Russian, Graftio was fluent in English, French, German, Italian and Swedish.
 In 1932, he was elected a member of the USSR Academy of Sciences.
 He dedicated all his works to his wife Antonina.